antarctica/ops-data-store/README.md

 #### App registration secrets

-A client secret (and non-secret client ID) is used for this project to identify it's application registration.
+A client secret (and non-secret client ID) is used for this project to identify its application registration.
 Separate secrets used for each instance and need to be rotated every 6 months (180 days).

 #### App registration secret rotation

-Currently app registration secrets are rotated manually:
+Currently, app registration secrets are rotated manually:

 - from the [Application Registration](#azure-app-registrations) in the Azure Portal:
   - from the *Certificates & secrets* section, remove the existing secret